Skip to main content

 Is it cheaper to build SaaS with a dedicated team or in-house?

 A dedicated team costs 40-60% less than in-house for the same output.
-A 4-person in-house team in the US costs $600K-$800K annually (salary + benefits + office).
-The same team through staff augmentation runs $180K-$300K annually.
-The trade-off is that in-house teams build deeper institutional knowledge over time.
+A 4-person in-house team in the US runs $600K-$800K a year once you count salary, benefits, and office.
+That same team through a build partner lands at $180K-$300K a year.
+The trade-off is real, though.
+In-house teams build deeper institutional knowledge over time.

 How much does SaaS infrastructure cost per month?